tamsee1/mirrorscript/README.md

 The script works on a threaded model now, making ranking extremely quick.

-You can find the original mirror list here [Kali Mirrors](https://http.kali.org/README.mirrorlist)
+You can find the original mirror list here http.kali.org/README.mirrorlist

 # Requirements
 Kali Linux